graalvm/workshops/native-image/what-the-dickens/README.md

 ./mvnw clean package
 ```

-This will generate an "executable" JAR file, one that contains all of the application's dependencies as well as a correctly configured `MANIFEST`
+This will generate an "executable" JAR file, one that contains all the application's dependencies as well as a correctly configured _MANIFEST_
 file.
-You can run this JAR file and then use `curl` to call the application's endpoint to see what you get in return.
+You can run this JAR file as follows:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash